Susan Howard

-Jeri Lynn Mooney (born January 28, 1944), better known as Susan Howard, is an American actress, writer, and political activist.
+Jeri Lynn Mooney (born 1942), better known as Susan Howard, is an American actress, writer, and political activist.
 She portrayed Donna Culver Krebbs on Dallas (1979–1987) and co-starred on Petrocelli (1974–1976).
 She is also a screenwriter and member of the Writers Guild of America.

 Biography

-Jeri Lynn Mooney was born on January 28, 1944, in Marshall, Texas, to parents Cassell C. and Melba Ruth "Peg" Mooney.
-She had an older brother, James.
+Jeri Lynn Mooney was born in Marshall, Texas, to parents Cassell C. and Melba Ruth "Peg" Mooney.
+She has an older brother, James.
 Her family is of Irish ancestry from Cork.
 Mooney was recognized for her acting talent while growing up in Marshall.
 She won a University Interscholastic League award for Best Actress while in high school.
 Upon graduating from Marshall High School in 1960, she attended the University of Texas for two years, where she studied drama and was a member of the Gamma Phi Beta sorority, before leaving for Los Angeles to become an acting student at the Los Angeles Repertory Company.
 She later took the stage name Susan Howard as her father had nicknamed her Susie and Howard was a family name.

 Television

 Howard had a number of notable guest appearances on television shows during the 1960s and early 1970s: The Flying Nun (1967), I Dream of Jeannie (1968), Star Trek ‘’Day of the Dove’’ (1968), Bonanza (1969), Mannix (1969), Mission: Impossible (1972), and Columbo (1972).
 She played the first female Klingon ("Mara") on the original Star Trek series and the only one to ever speak.

 In 1973, she appeared as Evan Sands on Lorne Greene's series Griff in the episode "Who Framed Billy the Kid?", with Nick Nolte as Billy Randolph.

 In 1974, Howard was cast as the co-star of the series Petrocelli.
 Her performance was nominated for both the Golden Globe and Emmy awards.
 Despite critical acclaim for Howard, the series was cancelled in 1976.

 In 1978, Howard played a key role as Professor Kingsfield's daughter Susan in season 1, episode 10 of The Paper Chase.
 In 1979, she appeared on Dallas as Donna Culver.
 The producers of the show liked her performance so much that her guest spot was expanded to an eight-year stint; she has the distinction of being the only Dallas cast member to have written for the series ("Sitting Ducks" and "The Ten Percent Solution").
-In 1987, the show decided to not renew her contract.
+In 1987, the show decided not to renew her contract.
 She has blamed this decision on her opposition to what she saw as pro-abortion stories involving her character.